B2B Sales GlossaryDefinition · List Building

 Target Buyer

-Understanding Target Buyer in B2B Sales
+What Target Buyer means in practice

 In B2B sales development, a target buyer is the clearly defined individual or group of individuals inside a company who are most likely to feel the pain your solution solves, have influence over the purchase decision, and be worth your SDR team’s time to pursue.
 It’s more specific than the Ideal Customer Profile (ICP), which describes the right type of company; the target buyer identifies the right people within those companies.

 Historically, sales teams often relied on a single “decision-maker” persona (e.g., VP of Sales at SaaS companies) and built lists from that assumption.
 Modern buying, however, is committee-based.
-Recent research indicates that typical B2B buying groups include between 6 and 10 stakeholders, and many complex purchases involve even more. attainmentlabs.com That means the target buyer concept has evolved from a single persona into a prioritized map of roles across the buying committee: champion, user, budget owner, technical approver, compliance, and executive sponsor.
+Recent research indicates that typical B2B buying groups include between 6 and 10 stakeholders, and many complex purchases involve even more.
+That means the target buyer concept has evolved from a single persona into a prioritized map of roles across the buying committee: champion, user, budget owner, technical approver, compliance, and executive sponsor.

 Today, defining a target buyer matters because buyers are overwhelmed and intolerant of irrelevant outreach.
-A Gartner survey found that 73% of B2B buyers actively avoid suppliers who send generic, irrelevant messages. gartner.com At the same time, 69% of B2B customers expect vendors to understand their individual needs, and 79% want experiences tailored to their industry and company size. wifitalents.com Without precise target buyer definitions, SDRs waste dials and emails on the wrong personas, deal cycles stall, and brand perception suffers.
+A Gartner survey found that 73% of B2B buyers actively avoid suppliers who send generic, irrelevant messages.
+At the same time, 69% of B2B customers expect vendors to understand their individual needs, and 79% want experiences tailored to their industry and company size.
+Without precise target buyer definitions, SDRs waste dials and emails on the wrong personas, deal cycles stall, and brand perception suffers.

 In modern sales organizations, target buyer definitions are operationalized across tech stacks and workflows.
 RevOps teams translate them into CRM fields, enrichment rules, routing logic, and scoring models; SDR managers use them to guide list-building criteria, call scripts, email templating, and objection handling; marketing teams align content and campaigns to the same personas to create a consistent experience.
 Tools like LinkedIn Sales Navigator, ZoomInfo, and Apollo.io allow sellers to filter by role, seniority, technologies used, and buying signals that map directly back to the target buyer profile.

 Over time, target buyer definitions have shifted from static, opinion-driven documents to data-backed, dynamic hypotheses.
-Teams now refine them using win/loss analysis, conversation intelligence, and engagement data-identifying which titles actually attend meetings, progress to pipeline, and close.
+Teams now refine them using win/loss analysis, conversation intelligence, and engagement data, identifying which titles actually attend meetings, progress to pipeline, and close.
 As AI, intent data, and predictive scoring improve, target buyer work is increasingly about continuously learning which micro-segments respond best and enabling SDRs to spend their limited activity budget on the prospects most likely to become high-value customers.

 Higher Meeting Conversion from Outbound Efforts